Some history on Wednesbury in the County of Staffordshire

 "You come to Wednesbury and get drunk and spoil this town's record for sobriety.
 Why don't you stop in Walsall where you belong

 instead of letting the Chief Constable crew about his town being sober?"
 The Clerk [Mr. E. E. Brown] made this comment at Wednesbury, yesterday, when

-Thomas Newman, aged 56, a labourer, a native of Walsall, was bound over for six months for being drunk and disorderly in Holyhead Road, Wedneshury, at 11.10 on Wednesday
+Thomas Newman, aged 56, a labourer, a native of Walsall, was bound over for six months for being drunk and disorderly in Holyhead Road, Wednesbury, at 11.10

 "Tilt at Walsall "Sobriety"

 Birmingham Daily Gazette : January 8th 1938 Page 9